Mrekyle/ci-project-4/notes.md

 Add aria labels/semenatic code
 Add code block comments
 Fix bug on recipes page with auth.user.none - users likes Add comments to recipe page page and likes
-Add back and next buttons to the recipe post page
 Add search to recipes page
-Remove slug and use recipe id for page - Youtube video Add active to navbar pages
+Remove slug and use recipe id for page - Youtube video

+On user page, Add in place to set first and last name. change password and email. - Change all instances of author to first and last name of the user. but leave user logged in as user.

 Maybe:

+Update page selection in main navbar
 Add alerts for log in/out/posting/editing
 Add breadcrumb navigation to the application under the header/navbar Dark Mode